 A “survival claim,” then, is a decedent’s own claim for damages accrued during his lifetime, which is brought by the Estate’s personal representative.

-Distinction between Wrongful Death and Survival Actions
+So What’s the Difference Between Wrongful Death and Survival Actions

 As a practical matter not much but realize both are separate claims and money damages are available under both the wrongful death and survival statutes.
 A personal representative can (and usually will) file claims under both the Wrongful Death Act in one lawsuit.